Cymraeg

 How hard?

-The path has a good gravel surface but can be muddy at times and stout walking boots are recommended.
+The eastern path which is not suitable for wheelchair user has a good gravel surface but can be muddy at times and stout walking boots are recommended.

 Public Transport - ✔